Light from the Christian East:

 Dr. James R. Payton Jr., B.A., M.A., Ph.D, is a history professor at Redeemer University College.
 He is the author of the acclaimed book Light from the Christian East: An Introduction to the Orthodox Tradition, and has published a number of different articles that have been published in numerous scholarly magazines, books, and other media.
 You can find more about his biography, education, and work on wikipedia

-HAVE YOU READ THIS BOOK YET?
+HAVE YOU READ THIS BOOK?

-ANY GOOD INTRODUCTION ON ORTHODOXY YOU HAVE READ?
+ON ORTHODOXY YOU HAVE READ?

 DO YOU FEEL LIKE READING THIS BOOK?